Guatemalan Food: Chile [Recipe]

 The origin of this recipe

-Today I am delighted to welcome a guest cook to my kitchen – My sister Micaiah!
+Today I am delighted to welcome a guest cook to my kitchen: my sister Micaiah!
 This dish is one that she learned to make in just the way I mentioned above.
-Micaiah spent a year in Guatemala, and while she was there, she learned this dish from a cook friend of hers – without a recipe!
+Micaiah spent a year in Guatemala, and while she was there, she learned this dish from a cook friend of hers (without a recipe)!

 So, as soon as I got a chance, I had her come over.
 I got a pen, and we took notes on exactly what we did.
-Which I am happy to report… resulted in one of the best batches of chile we’d ever had, and has resulted in many more batches of similar quality time and again since!
+Which I am happy to report… resulted in one of the best batches of chile we’d ever had, and has resulted in many more batches of similar quality time and again ever since!

 Meet Micaiah